Wednesday, 30 March 2011

 I have been thinking of starting a blog, inspired by our friend Ewan, who has started writing one recently.
 This evening seemed as good a time as any, while I am sitting with middle son Alasdair as he attempts to memorise his extended Higher History essay, which he tells me is 2700 words long.
 He will have to write it under exam conditions tomorrow, and he will have 2 hours to do it.

 I won't aim to write my blog every day because I want to write about events that interest me rather than a record of every day, which is what I tend to do when I write a diary.
 I feel obliged to fill it in daily so it can end up "Got up.
 Went to work.
 Tired.
-Took boys to concert.
 Had bath." which is not exactly enthralling, and if there is some world or home event that is very important to me there isn't room to write it in detail, for example "Set off on holiday.
 Felt excited." which isn't really adequate.

 So I'm hoping the blog format will suit me better, although knowing me I will probably still tend to write it as a record of events.